JSS University Mysore 2025

 NAAC A+ Accredited| Ranked #24 in University Category by NIRF | Applications open for multiple UG & PG Programs

-The NEET Chemistry section includes 45 out of 180 questions, making it important for the exam.
-Solving NEET Chemistry previous year question papers helps students understand the actual exam pattern and chapter-wise weightage.
-PYQs also help aspirants to practise Physical, Organic, and Inorganic Chemistry in a balanced way.
+The Chemistry section in the NEET exam includes 45 out of 180 questions, making it an important scoring subject for aspirants preparing for NEET 2026.
+Practising NEET Chemistry previous year question papers (PYQs) helps students gain a clear understanding of the actual exam pattern, difficulty level, and chapter-wise weightage.
+Regular practice of PYQs also helps candidates to improve their preparation across Physical, Organic, and Inorganic Chemistry in a balanced manner.

 This Story also Contains